-- The Risk Management Department ("RMD") performs independent assessments for loans more than \$5 million on an obligor basis. - The Credit Control Committee reviews and approves for monthly monitoring of non-performing loans ("NPL"). - Relationship Managers initiate regular visits for bigger loans. - Credit Control Department and Credit Control Committee proactively monitor payment patterns.
+- The Risk Management Department ("RMD") performs independent assessments for loans more than \$5 million on an obligor basis. - The Credit Control Committee reviews and approves for monthly monitoring of non-performing loans ("NPL"). - Relationship Managers initiate regular visits for higher valued loans and customers in more high-risk industries such as oil and gas, construction and hospitality. - Credit Control Department and Credit Control Committee proactively monitor payment patterns on a daily and monthly basis respectively.